siddhartha-komodo/slate/source/includes/_005-outline-for-new-developers.md

 Once accepted by the Komodo team, this functionality is then available to all developers throughout the ecosystem.

-For example, one of the asset chains in our ecosystem, VerusCoin, recently solved the Nothing-At-Stake problem that has long plagued Proof-of-Stake blockchains.
-They generously shared their code with the rest of the ecosystem, and it will be included in the default Komodo daemon soon.
+For example, one of the asset chains in our ecosystem, Verus, recently solved the Nothing-At-Stake problem that has long plagued Proof-of-Stake blockchains.
+They generously share their code with the rest of the ecosystem, and Verus Proof of Stake will be included in the default Komodo daemon for use by other Komodo projects in a future update.

-**Open-source Updates and Modules are Free**
+### Software Updates to the Daemon are Free

 If there's one thing we've learned since we made our first atomic-swap in 2014, it's that blockchain technology is growing faster than any one person can possibly keep up.

+There are many questions the blockchain industry faces over the next several decades.
+How will we approach encryption in the age of quantum computing?
+What will miners do as Bitcoin's block rewards decrease?
+How will software adapt to government interests?

-The good news for you is that our team does much of the work for you.
-When you are a subscriber to our services, updates to our open-source code are free.
+The good news for you is that our team does a good chunk of the work for you.
+When you are a subscriber to our services, updates to our open-source code are free, keeping your blockchain up-to-speed with many of the latest trends.

-**The Komodo Declaration of Independence**
+### The Komodo Declaration of Independence

 What if you someday want to move elsewhere?
 We would be sad to see you go, but the freedom to leave is perhaps the most essential piece of Komodo's design.
 In fact, [read our history](https://komodoplatform.com/komodo-platform-a-commitment-to-innovation/), and you'll discover that this freedom is the reason why our platform exists in the first place.

-Since your asset chain is a fully independent blockchain, there's no need go through the mess of manually transferring end-user's ERC20 tokens into a new blockchain or any other cumbersome departure.
-Just stop making payments for our services, and you and your end-users can head off in to the great beyond.
+Since your asset chain is a fully independent blockchain, there's no need go through the mess of manually transferring end-users' ERC20 tokens into a new blockchain or any other cumbersome departure.
+Just stop making payments for our services, and you and your end-users can head off into the great beyond.

-**Many More Advantages to Discover**
+### Many More Advantages to Discover

 These are just a few (of many!) advantages that Komodo offers to our ecosystem developers.